Is Professional Face Painting Safe for Kids? (Vancouver Parent Guide)

 • Hand sanitizing between applications

-Be cautious of “free” volunteer face painting at large events where hygiene protocols may not be enforced.
+Be cautious of "free" volunteer face painting at large events where hygiene protocols may not be enforced.
 While many volunteers mean well, professional standards reduce risk significantly.
 Event organizers should always confirm insurance and risk protocols.
-If you're planning a community event, you may also want to read our article on understanding the risks and liability of face painting at Vancouver community events.
+Read more in our article: Understanding the Risks of Volunteer Face Painting at Vancouver Community Events.

 What About Allergic Reactions?